C19373616/TeamProj/README.md

 30/11/2022 19:10 Richard Sosinski - Added user creation, Admin checking of stock and users, admin checking of rentals

 01/11/2022 16:13 Richard Sosinski - Added a new pane and button on purchase page allowing the user to see what products are available

+2/12/2022 14:07 Francis Santos - Completed the commenting for all the functions within the program we created and now ready for project submission.